Tropical Sundew Care

 No terrariums.
 No myths.
 No nonsense.

-While there are certain idiosyncrasies that vary from species to species and hybrid to hybrid, the general care is the same for all of them.
-Use the following as a guideline to growing tropical sundews.
+While there are certain characteristics to each variety, the general care is the same for all of them.
+Use the following guide as a general rule to growing tropical sundews.

-RangeTropical sundews originate from warm climates of the world, such as those found in South Africa, Australia, New Zealand and South America where frost never or rarely occurs.
-Their habitats are mostly open fields where they can get lots of sunlight.
+RangeTropical sundews originate from warm climates of the world.
+South Africa, Australia, New Zealand, and South America are all hotspots for tropical Drosera.
+In their native habitat, frost never or rarely occurs, and it never snows.
+Their preferred habitat is mostly open, wet fields, or cliff-side seeps with thin, weak soil where they can get lots of sunlight.

-Where to GrowGrow tropical sundews indoors as a tropical houseplant on a sunny windowsill.
+Where to GrowMany tropical sundews can be quite adaptable.
+A sure-fire way to keep them is indoors as a tropical houseplant on a sunny windowsill.
 If you live in a tropical climate where the temperature rarely drops below 55°F (13°C), you have the option of growing your plants outdoors.
-Regardless of where you grow your plant, always protect your sundews from excessive wind, harsh sunlight, and freezing temperatures.
+Regardless of where you grow them, always protect tropical sundews from excessive wind, harsh sunlight, and especially freezing temperatures.

-Artificial LightsIf a sunny window is not possible, use strong fluorescent lights (a minimum of 40 watts in actual output).
+Artificial LightsIf a sunny window is not possible, you can use strong fluorescent lights (a minimum of 40 watts in actual output).
 Start with the lights approximately 12 inches above the plant.
 Monitor your plant and adjust the height of the light source if you are not satisfied with its growth.
-Use an electrical timer to maintain consistent daylight hours (14 hours is sufficient throughout the year).
+Use an electrical timer to maintain a photoperiod (consistent daylight hours - 14 hours is sufficient throughout the year).

-WaterSundews require mineral-free water.
+WaterAll sundews require mineral-free water.
 If your tap water is relatively pure (less than 50 parts per million in dissolved minerals), then you can safely water your sundews with it.
-Otherwise, use bottled distilled water.
+Otherwise, you can use distilled bottled water.
 Keep the soil wet at all times.
-You can do this by setting the plant in small amounts of standing water, no more than halfway up the pot.
+You can do this by setting the plant in small amounts of standing water, up to halfway up the pot.

 SoilUse a soil mixture of 1 part peat moss and 1 part perlite.
 Never use potting soil, compost or fertilizer; they will kill your plant.